JansthcirlU/IFHPipelines.GitHub/README.md

 # IFHPipelines

-Set of C# pipeline builders to ensure that you don't make any easy-to-miss yaml mistakes that ruin your CI/CD.
+Set of F# types and pipeline builders to ensure that you don't make any easy-to-miss yaml mistakes that ruin your CI/CD.